rupesh2017/Getting-and-Cleaning-Data-Course-Project/README.md

 dataMaid_codebook.Rmd and dataMaid_codebook.html are output of makeDataReport(tidydata)

-codebook.md (as requested in project) (contains variable,units,deccription,summarize) but summarize output was extensive so it is saved in summarize.txt
+codebook.md (as requested in project) (contains variable,units,description,summarize) but summarize output was extensive so it is saved in summarize.txt